Pennsylvania Route 213

 Pennsylvania Route 213 (PA 213) is a 6.95 mi state highway in Bucks County, Pennsylvania.
 The route runs from PA 532 in Feasterville, which is located in Lower Southampton Township, north to U.S. Route 1 Business (US 1 Bus.) in Middletown Township, near the Oxford Valley Mall.
 PA 213 is signed as a north-south route but it actually travels east–west through its route, with the northern terminus being well east of the southern terminus but only slightly further north.
 Along the way, PA 213 passes through the borough of Langhorne and has intermediate junctions with PA 413 in Langhorne and US 1 in Middletown Township.
-The westernmost part of PA 213 was originally chartered as the Bridgetown and Feasterville Turnpike in 1844.
-In 1913, the eastern portion of present-day PA 213 became a part of the route for the Lincoln Highway, being bypassed in 1923.
+The southernmost part of PA 213 was originally chartered as the Bridgetown and Feasterville Turnpike in 1844.
+In 1913, the northern portion of present-day PA 213 became a part of the route for the Lincoln Highway, being bypassed in 1923.
 PA 213 was designated onto its current alignment in 1928.